MinecraftForgeFrance/nodebb-plugin-extended-markdown/README.md

 !!! important: An important note

-!!! attention: a warning note
+!!! warning: A warning note

-!!! warning: a warning note
+Can be in multiple line !
 ```

 And the result;